-Financial Reporting Processes and Controls:
+Financial and Related Reporting Processes and Controls:

-Oversee the following, including through discussions, as appropriate, with management, the independent registered public accounting firm, and internal audit:
+Oversee the following, including through discussions, as appropriate, with management, the independent registered public accounting firm, any other attestation or related providers, and internal audit:

-- The Company's financial reporting processes. - The Company's disclosure controls and procedures, and internal control over financial reporting, including any changes to internal control over financial reporting resulting from changes in accounting principles, and the review of any disclosure from the Chief Executive Officer or the Chief Financial Officer of: a) significant deficiencies and material weaknesses in the design or operation of internal control over financial reporting, or b) fraud (regardless of materiality) that involves management or other employees involved in financial reporting. - Major issues regarding accounting principles and financial statement presentations, including any significant changes in the Company's selection or application of accounting principles. - Major issues as to the adequacy of the Company's internal controls and any special audit steps adopted in light of material control deficiencies. - Analyses prepared by management regarding significant financial reporting issues, accounting principles, judgments and estimates, off-balance sheet structures and taxation matters. - The effect of pending and newly implemented regulatory and accounting initiatives related to the Company's financial statements. - Management's establishment and maintenance of financial and accounting policies and processes to provide for compliance with such policies.
+- The Company's financial reporting processes. - The Company's disclosure controls and procedures, and internal control over financial reporting, including any changes to internal control over financial reporting resulting from changes in accounting principles, and the review of any disclosure from the Chief Executive Officer or the Chief Financial Officer of: a) significant deficiencies and material weaknesses in the design or operation of internal control over financial reporting, or b) fraud (regardless of materiality) that involves management or other employees involved in financial reporting. - Major issues regarding accounting principles and financial statement presentations, including any significant changes in the Company's selection or application of accounting principles. - Major issues as to the adequacy of the Company's internal controls and any special audit steps adopted in light of material control deficiencies. - Analyses prepared by management regarding significant financial reporting issues, accounting principles, judgments and estimates, off-balance sheet structures and taxation matters. - The effect of pending and newly implemented regulatory and accounting initiatives related to the Company's financial statements, other public disclosures and internal control over financial reporting. - Management's establishment and maintenance of financial and accounting policies and processes to provide for compliance with such policies. - The preparation, procedures, controls and major issues and analyses related to climate related reporting in annual or other periodic filings.